There are numerous decisions to be made when arranging a funeral. Below are some common questions associated when making this decision.

 Pre-arranging your funeral can be very informal, and as simple as writing down your preferences and sharing your wishes with a family member.
-More formal arrangements in the form of a pre-need contract can be set up with a funeral home and can be pre-funded through life insurance or bank trust.
-Pre-need contracts can be revocable or irrevocable and standard contracts or inflation proof.
+More formal arrangements in the form of a pre-need contract can be set up with a funeral home and can be pre-funded through life insurance, bank trust, or other methods such as revocable and irrevocable pre-need contracts.

 What is the difference between a revocable and an irrevocable pre-need contract?

 The revocability of your plan refers to the pre-funding of your funeral.
 A revocable plan allows you to un-fund your pre-arrangement at anytime and spend the money as you wish.
 If your revocable pre-arrangement was funded with a bank trust, your principal plus all interest will be refunded to you.
 If your revocable pre-arrangement was funded with an insurance policy or annuity, the cash surrender value, less surrendered charges, will be returned to you.

 Most people choose to make their pre-funding irrevocable because they want to do what they can to ensure that the money will be there to pay for their funeral in the future.
 Irrevocable funds cannot be withdrawn for any reason prior to the death of the person for whom the pre-arrangement was made.

 What are some reasons why I should plan my funeral?